dtlight/dtlight.github.io/_posts/2023-12-11-vpc-example.md

 To follow this tutorial you will need the [AWS](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) CLIs installed.
 Personally I recommend [tfenv](https://github.com/tfutils/tfenv) to install and seamlessly switch between terraform versions.
 Lastly you will need [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).<br/><br/>The terraform code can be accessed on [GitHub](https://github.com/dtlight/example-vpc){:target="_blank"}.

 ###  Why Terraform?
-I've chosen Terraform (TF) an infrastructure as code (IaaC) tool, it has a large number of providers and is cloud-agnostic.
-Whichever IaaC tool you use, it's helpful to use one, here's why:
+I've chosen Terraform (TF) an infrastructure as code tool (IaC), it has a large number of providers and is cloud-agnostic.
+Whichever IaC tool you use, it's helpful to use one, here's why:

 **Automation:** Enables efficient and consistent provisioning of infrastructure.